 Arrange copper and zinc plates in series as shown in the figure.
 Half fill two beakers with porridge.
 Connect the copper plate with the positive of and LED bulb and zinc to the negative.
-Observe what happens.

 Now you can replace porridge with curd, potato, lemon etc.